 The Center for Deployment Psychology offers attendees 14 credit hours for participation in this training.
 Participants attending events in person are required to sign-in at the start of the training and sign-out at the conclusion of the training in order to attain CE credit.
 Participant attendance data will be collected electronically during webinars.
 There is a 30-day time limit post-training to complete all CE requirements.
 Partial credits cannot be issued.
-Inquiries regarding CE credits may be directed via email to Chris Myers at christina.myers.ctr@usuhs.edu.
+Inquiries regarding CE credits may be directed via email to Ms. Kris Hannah at kristin.hannah.ctr@usuhs.edu.